zegoim/zego_server_assistant/token/go/src/token04/README_EN.md

 fmt.Println(token)
 ```

-## RTC-Room Authorization Token generate demo
+## Privilege Authorization Token generate demo
-- The RTC-Room Authorization Token is used in scenarios where strong authentication is required for login-room/push-stream/pull-stream permissions.
+- The Privilege Authorization Token is used in scenarios where strong authentication is required for login-room/push-stream/pull-stream permissions.
 The payload field should be generated according to the specifications.

 ```go
 var appId uint32 = 123